K-pop megastars BTS who met President Biden at the White House on Tuesday have referenced and drawn inspiration from Ancient Greek mythology.

-The ultra popular group have released multiple songs centered around iconic Greek myths, such as “Fake Love,” “Blood, Sweat & Tears,” and “Dionysus.”
+The ultra popular group have released multiple songs centered around iconic Greek myths.
+Some of these songs that include references to Greek myths are “Fake Love,” “Blood, Sweat & Tears,” and “Dionysus.”

-The music video for “Fake Love,” a song from their 2018 compilation album Love Yourself: Answer, singer Jungkook is given a key by a mysterious hooded figure.
+The music video for “Fake Love,” a song from their 2018 compilation album Love Yourself: Answer—with Jungkook as vocalist—is given a key by a mysterious hooded figure.
 The key is meant to open a corresponding box that represents Pandora’s box, one of the most iconic and infamous artifacts in all of Greek mythology.

 The myth of Daedalus and Icarus tells the story of a father and a son who used wings to escape from the island of Crete.
 Daedalus worked for King Minos after being exiled to the island of Crete by the goddess Athena.

-King Minos asked he construct a prison to entrap the Minotaur– a mythological creature with the body of a man and the head of a bull–who had become aggressive and violent, but instead Daedalus created an elaborate labyrinth that was impossible to escape form.
+King Minos asked that he construct a prison to entrap the Minotaur—a mythological creature with the body of a man and the head of a bull—who had become aggressive and violent, but instead, Daedalus created an elaborate labyrinth that was impossible to escape form.

 King Minos wanted the existence of the Minotaur to be kept secret, so he kept Daedalus and his family, including his son Icarus, trapped in a cell.
-Daedalus collected feathers to create wings for Icarus to escape with, warning him not to fly too close to the sun.
-He did not listen to Daedalus: the sun melted his wings and he fell into the sea.
+Daedalus collected feathers and wax to create wings for Icarus to escape with, warning him not to fly too close to the sun.
+He did not listen to Daedalus, and so, the sun melted the wax on his wings, and he fell into the sea.

-BTS uses Greek mythology to explore the vast range of human emotion and experience, from painful to elated, giving the timeless Greek imagery of the past a contemporary twist, introducing their younger audience to Greece’s past.
+BTS uses Greek mythology to explore the vast range of human emotion and experience from painful to elated, giving the timeless Greek imagery of the past a contemporary twist and introducing their younger audience to Greece’s past.